 As of 2019, 4.5% of U.S. adults reported current (every day or some days) ENDS use.
 Among adult current ENDS users, 36.9% were also current cigarette smokers, 39.5% were former cigarette smokers, and 23.6% were never cigarette smokers.
-Young adults (ages 18-24 years) had the highest prevalence of ENDS use of all age groups (9.3%); more than half of young adult ENDS users (56%) reported they had never smoked cigarettes.443 The primary reasons that adult dual users (i.e., individuals who report current use of both cigarettes and ENDS) offer for using ENDS are to mitigate withdrawal symptoms during times when smoking is not permitted, to reduce the number of cigarettes smoked and exposure to the harmful constituents in cigarettes, and as a way to quit smoking.^{31,444-446} Indeed, more than one-half of dual users report using ENDS as a way to quit smoking.^{444,446,447} and about 80% indicate that they perceive ENDS to be less harmful than cigarettes.^{446,448}
+Young adults (ages 18-24 years) had the highest prevalence of ENDS use of all age groups (9.3%); more than half of young adult ENDS users (56%) reported they had never smoked cigarettes.
+The primary reasons that adult dual users (i.e., individuals who report current use of both cigarettes and ENDS) offer for using ENDS are to mitigate withdrawal symptoms during times when smoking is not permitted, to reduce the number of cigarettes smoked and exposure to the harmful constituents in cigarettes, and as a way to quit smoking.
+Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS as a way to quit smoking Add-446 Indeed, more than one-half of dual users report using ENDS and Add-446 Indeed Indeed

-Several studies have reported the prevalence of ENDS use among patients with cancer and/or among those with a history of cancer; across these studies, the overall prevalence of current ENDS use ranged from 1.6% to 4.1%.^{449-454} Across samples of patients with cancer or those with a history of cancer who report current use of cigarettes, the prevalence of current ENDS use ranged from 11.6% to 23.1%.^{452-458} Similar to ENDS users without a cancer diagnosis, the majority of cancer patients and cancer survivors who use ENDS report doing so to help them quit smoking and because they perceive them to be less harmful than cigarettes.^{454,457-459} Additionally, Correa and colleagues found that patients with cancer believed that ENDS were less addictive, less expensive, less stigmatizing, and less likely to affect cancer treatment than cigarettes.459
+Several studies have reported the prevalence of ENDS use among patients with cancer and/or among those with a history of cancer; across these studies, the overall prevalence of current ENDS use ranged from 1.6% to 4.1%. ^{449-454} Across samples of patients with cancer or those with a history of cancer who report current use of cigarettes, the prevalence of current ENDS use ranged from 11.6% to 23.1%. ^{452-458} Similar to ENDS users without a cancer diagnosis, the majority of cancer patients and cancer survivors who use ENDS report doing so to help them quit smoking and because they perceive them to be less harmful than cigarettes. ^{454,457-459} Additionally, Correa and colleagues found that patients with cancer believed that ENDS were less addictive, less expensive, less stigmatizing, and less likely to affect cancer treatment than cigarettes.
+459